 We believe that the implementation of these principles to the design of online environments will not only protect privacy for ethical purposes but will also enable much of the rich interaction many people seek when online.
 The excessive collection of personal information, and loss of trust, poses a challenge to beneficial use of the Internet and threatens to create a surveillance culture lacking in rich social interaction or diverse content.
-As social scientists, of benefit to all its citizens.
+As social scientists, we must promote the development of a socially responsible cyberspace that is of benefit to all its citizens.